-Place spices and garlic cloves into the bottom of the jar or jars.
+Place spices and garlic cloves into bottom of jars.

-Pour the boiling brine over the carrots, leaving 1/2 inch headspace.
+Pour boiling brine over carrots, leaving 1/2 inch headspace.

 If you’re canning the pickles, process them for 10 minutes in a boiling water bath.

-Sealed jars can be stored in a cool, dark place for up to one year.
+Sealed jars can be stored in a cool, dark place for up to 1 year.
 Refrigerator pickles should be placed in the fridge as soon as the jars are cool.

 Let pickles rest in pickling liquid for at least 48 hours before eating.